Is concrete or wet pour rubber best for your playground?

 Sustainability

 It’s essential to weigh the environmental footprints of both options.
 While local equipment might reduce carbon footprint, imported equipment can do more damage with international shipping.
+Want to know more how we tackle sustainability?
+Click here.

 Economic Considerations